partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/5-broadcast-the-change.md

 ## Add `broadcast`

+Now that we are done with the client side, let's move back to the server code.
 Navigate to the server file (`party/index.ts`).

-Your file doesn't currently have a way to interact with the incoming WebSocket messages.
+Your PartyKit server currently receives WebSocket messages from the client, but it doesn't yet do anything with the incoming messages.
 To change that, add `onMessage` method:

 ```ts
   async onMessage(message: string) {